ckkyue/4PCF/README.md

 This file contains 1500 sample clockwise tetrahedra with a parity of $-1$.

 ## test_sample.txt
-This file contains the raw data of 1000 sample galaxies from the CMASS sample of BOSS.
+This file contains the raw data of 1000 galaxies from the CMASS sample of BOSS.

 ## read_data.py
 This file contains functions for reading and processing data.